Jump to:

 Transverse Myelitis (TM) is an inflammatory disorder of the spinal cord that may be idiopathic or related to other diseases.1,2 It is characterized by acute or subacute dysfunction of the spinal cord affecting the motor, sensory, and autonomic (bowel, bladder, sexual) systems below the lesion level.2

-3. Demonstration of spinal cord inflammation: cerebrospinal fluid pleocytosis of elevated immunoglobulin G index, or magnetic resonance imaging (MRI) revealing a gadolinium-enhancing cord lesion.
+• Demonstration of spinal cord inflammation: cerebrospinal fluid pleocytosis or elevated immunoglobulin G index, or magnetic resonance imaging (MRI) revealing a gadolinium-enhancing cord lesion.

 Etiology

-Acute TM (ATM) occurs as an immune-mediated phenomenon or direct infection/invasion from viruses (20-40%), of which Coxsackie virus A7, A9 and A23 and B strains are most common; it can also occur from mycoplasma pneumonia and schistosomiasis infection.
-There have been several case reports of TM as a neurological manifestation of SARS-CoV-2 infection4,5.
-It has been noted as a presenting symptom of systemic lupus erythematosus (SLE) and antiphospholipid antibody syndrome (APS) in up to 39-50% of cases, but it can also be associated with other autoimmune or disease-associated causes such as multiple sclerosis (MS) and neuromyelitis optica (NMO).
-Despite thorough evaluation, 10-45% of the cases remain idiopathic6
+Acute TM (ATM) occurs as an immune-mediated phenomenon or direct infection/invasion from viruses (20-40%), of which Coxsackie virus A7, A9 and A23 and B strains are most common.
+It can also occur from mycoplasma pneumonia and schistosomiasis infection.
+There have been several case reports of TM as a neurological manifestation of SARS-CoV-2 infection and COVID-19 vaccination.4,5,21 It has been noted as a presenting symptom of systemic lupus erythematosus (SLE) and antiphospholipid antibody syndrome (APS) in up to 39-50% of cases, but it can also be associated with other autoimmune or disease-associated causes such as multiple sclerosis (MS) and neuromyelitis optica (NMO).
+Despite thorough evaluation, 15-30% of the cases remain idiopathic2

 Epidemiology including risk factors and primary prevention

-Annual incidence of TM in the United States is approximately 4.6 per million per year.2 Incidence in children is lower than in adults with up to 28% of the reported cases.
-There are three peaks of distribution occurring between 0-3 and 5-17 years old in the pediatric population6,7 and between 30-39 years old in adults.
-Idiopathic ATM has no racial, sex, familial, or geographical predilection, and there are no particular risk factors or method of primary prevention.
+Annual incidence of TM in the United States is between 1 and 8 new cases per one million people per year.21 Incidence in children is lower than in adults with up to 28% of the reported cases.
+There are three peaks of distribution occurring between 0 and 2 years of age and 5 to 17 years of age in the pediatric population and between 30-39 years old in adults.2 Idiopathic ATM has no racial, sex, familial, or geographical predilection, and there are no particular risk factors or method of primary prevention.

 Patho-anatomy/physiology